Canada police clear Parliament street in bid to end siege | Law-Order

 Canada police clear Parliament street in bid to end siege

-Police aggressively pushed back protesters in Canadas besieged capital on Saturday, seizing trucks and finally retaking control of the streets in front of the countrys Parliament building.Scores of trucks left under the increasing pressure, raising authorities hopes for an end to the three-week protest against the countrys COVID-19 restrictions and the government of Prime Minister Justin Trudeau.The street in front of Parliament Hill was the heart of the protests.
+Police aggressively pushed back protesters in Canadas besieged capital on Saturday, towing away trucks, arresting dozens of protesters and finally retaking control of the streets in front of the countrys Parliament buildings.Scores of trucks left under the increasing pressure, raising authorities hopes for an end to the three-week protest against the countrys COVID-19 restrictions and the government of Prime Minister Justin Trudeau.The street in front of Parliament Hill, the collection of government offices that includes the Parliament buildings, was the heart of the protests.

 - Country: